onflow/cadence-cookbook/contribute.md

 ## Supported Recipe Data

+The below list outlines the data fields currently supported for recipes in the Cadence Cookbook.
+This list will be maintained and updated as new features and data types are supported in the coming months.

 - `const recipe`: defines a unique identifier (slug) for the recipe
 - `title`: indicates the title of the recipe
 - `featuredText`(optional): a subheading for the recipe title